-Sources: Iab.canada 2016 Actual + 2017 Estimated Internet Ad Revenue; News Media Canada Net Advertising Volume, various years; CRTC, Statistical and Financial Summaries;.
-See the "Ad\$ All Media" sheet in the CMCRP Workbook).
+Sources: Iab.Canada 2017 Actual + 2018 (plus various years); CRTC, Statistical and Financial Summaries; See the "Ad\$ All Media" sheet in the CMCRP Workbook).

 Internet advertising is also extremely concentrated and has become more so over time, not less.
 According to the Internet Advertising Bureau's (IAB) estimate, the top tens firms' share of internet and mobile advertising revenue rose from 77% in 2009 to 86% in 2015, after which it stopped reporting this measure.
 Our estimate of the top ten companies' share of internet advertising is a little lower, but the conclusion is the same: the internet advertising market in Canada is concentrating and becoming more consolidated with the passage of time.
-The top 10 companies' share of online advertising revenue in Canada grew from 82% in 2014 to 86% last year, according to our estimate.
-To help illustrate the point, table 5 below highlights the revenue and marketshare of the eighteen biggest internet advertising revenue recipients in Canada for the years between 2014 and 2017.
+The top 10 companies' share of online advertising revenue in Canada grew from 80% in 2015 to 85% last year, according to our estimate.
+To help illustrate the point, table 5 below highlights the revenue and marketshare of the eighteen biggest internet advertising revenue recipients in Canada for the years between 2015 and 2017.